GuavaCZ/laravel-populator/README.md

     ]
 ];
 ```
+This will create a user and associate it with a newly created address record with the specified attributes.

 ### One to Many
-Imagine we had a `Posts` bundle that had a one to many relation to the `author` (John Doe) created in the first example.
-There are three options to define the relation.
+Imagine we had a `Posts` bundle that had a one to many relation to the `author` (John Doe) created in the very first example.
+We simply use the record's key to associate it with the post.

-Using the record's key (the filename we chose):
 ```php
 <?php
 return [